 Concept: The central figure of the mural is a mermaid embodying the protective essence of the ocean.
 The mermaid, with flowing hair and a graceful tail, is said to have protected the town for 100 years, laying on a surfboard while watching over Carolina Beach Wildlife below in the ocean.
 Some locals say they have seen her swimming with Cappy just as the sun goes down, but they swim away once they are noticed.

-The design will use graphic lines and shapes to create a sense of movement, mirroring the ebb and flow of the ocean.
-The sky will gradually transition from deep oranges, pinks, and purples to calming lilac, reflecting the one-of-a-kind beauty of each sunset.
+As a graphic designer with a passion for color, Anna infuses this piece with bold, saturated tones that capture both the energy and tranquility of this beloved location.
+The design uses graphic lines and shapes to create a sense of movement, mirroring the ebb and flow of the ocean.
+The sky gradually transitions from deep oranges, pinks, and purples to calming lilac, reflecting the one-of-a-kind beauty of each sunset.

 "Pollinators of Coastal NC"- Beka shares "My inspiration for this concept is to highlight five of the local butterfly pollinators of Coastal NC, in a setting that evokes a beautifully decorated butterfly display on a large scale.
 I plan to utilize my patterning techniques using hand cut stencils and professional spray paint to create a delicate patterned to “frame” the beautiful textures and patterns of our local pollinators in our butterflies, the COMMON BUCKEYE, the EASTERN TIGER SWALLOWTAIL, the VARIEGATED FRITILLARY, the SPICEBUSH SWALLOWTAIL, and the MONARCH".